greenelab/deep-review/all-sections.md

 #### Future outlook

-While deep learning certainly lags behind most Bayesian models in terms of interpretability, one can safely argue that the interpretability of deep learning is comparable to or exceeds that of many other widely-used machine learning methods such as random forests or SVMs.
+While deep learning lags behind most Bayesian models in terms of interpretability, the interpretability of deep learning is comparable to or exceeds that of many other widely-used machine learning methods such as random forests or SVMs.
 While it is possible to obtain importance scores for different inputs in a random forest, the same is true for